BizzNEST/Standards-and-Practices/wp-acf-cpt-child-theme.md

 1. Same thing as before you can create shortcode in WP code (We can use the same code as before, but remove the `ob_start()` and `ob_get_clean()` (these were calls for dealing with dynamic PHP output that needs buffering, and the WP Code plugin has conflicts with this)
   - Make sure to use the right code type (PHP)
   - WP code generates a short code id to use, so make sure you use that call in WP editor
+  - Activate the Short Code with the toggle on the top right

 ![image](https://github.com/user-attachments/assets/d83e0d41-364b-42ac-b32b-9e4010d6cfb7)

 2. For the styles, we can use the same styles above, and put them to another WP Code block
    - Make sure to drop down the code type to CSS
    - Make sure to insert in the site wide header
+   - Activate the CSS with the toggle on the top right.

 ![image](https://github.com/user-attachments/assets/8dd1165e-56eb-40ad-89a4-20683ba20b40)